-The company's under the group pay bonuses to employees based on performance of the group and achievement of individual objectives by the employees.
-The group accrues bonus where contractually obliged or where there is a past practice, subject to performance evaluation.
+The group pays bonuses to employees based on performance of the group and achievement of individual objectives by the employees.
+The group accrues bonuses where contractually obliged or where there is a past practice, subject to performance evaluation.

 Defined contribution plans